divrajs-15/doordash-delivery-duration/README.md

 # 🚚 DoorDash Delivery Duration Prediction

 ## 🎯 Executive Summary
-Built an end-to-end machine learning pipeline in **R** to predict delivery duration using structured SQL data engineering and gradient boosting.
-Engineered congestion-based features that emerged as the strongest predictive drivers.
-Improved **MAE by ~7%** over a linear baseline while maintaining strict leakage prevention and production-style workflow discipline.
+This project builds a production-style machine learning pipeline to predict DoorDash delivery duration using historical order data from a StrataScratch data project (“Delivery Duration Prediction”).
+The objective was to estimate total delivery time from order creation to final delivery while maintaining strict modeling discipline.

+Using DuckDB for structured SQL-based data engineering and R for modeling, I compared Linear Regression, Elastic Net, and XGBoost.
+The final gradient boosting model reduced **MAE by ~7%** relative to the linear baseline by capturing nonlinear congestion dynamics and interaction effects.

 ---